 The Goulburn Group: putting ideas into action for a sustainable future

 TGG is a think tank and action group, with a research-based approach to its activities.
-If you would like to know more about the group, go to the ‘About TGG’ page or click on this link.
+If you would like to know more about the group, please go to the ‘About TGG’ page or click on this link.

 TGG’s action agenda is project- and partnership-oriented to achieve real results.
 To find out more about our projects, go to the ‘Projects’ page in our site or click on this link.

-Take a tour around our site and contact us if you are interested in playing a part.
+You are welcome to take a tour around our site and contact us if you are interested in playing a part.
 We welcome new members who share our values and objectives, and would like to contribute to our work.

-Learn about Goulburn by clicking on this link.
+You can learn about Goulburn by clicking on this link.